PavelArs/messenger-dapp/README.md

 # Messenger DApp (Monorepo)

-A decentralized messaging application built with Next.js, Wagmi, RainbowKit, and Solidity, organized as a monorepo with separate packages for the frontend and smart contracts.
+A decentralized messaging application built with Next.js, Wagmi, RainbowKit, and Solidity, organized as a monorepo with separate packages for the web and smart contracts.

 ## Project Structure